 Bollinger Band Signals: Gold, GBP/USD, USD/CAD & Dow

-TRADE SETUPS FOR NEXT WEEK USING BOLLINGER BANDS: GOLD, GBP/USD, USD/CAD, DOW
+TRADE SETUPS FOR THIS WEEK USING BOLLINGER BANDS: GOLD, GBP/USD, USD/CAD, DOW JONES

 - Gold, GBP/USD, USD/CAD and the Dow Jones have interesting technical setups when analyzing market price action with Bollinger Bands